Kiffhost/exalted-scripture-understanding/Rules Reference/Social/Influence roll.md

 ## [[Decision Points]]
 Refusing successful [[Social Influence|influence]] to make the character *do something* (usually [[Persuade]], [[Bargain]] or [[Threaten]]) is trickier.
 When a character fails to resist such influence with his [[Resolve]], he enters into a special state called a [[Decision Points|Decision Point]].
 ## [[Unacceptable Influence]]
 There are limits on what can be achieved with social influence.
 No amount of charisma is sufficient to talk someone into suicide, or to convince a die-hard patriot to betray his cause.
-If a request is so antithetical to the nature and personality of its target that it cannot possibly succeed, it is said to be [[unacceptable influence]].
+If a request is so antithetical to the nature and personality of its target that it cannot possibly succeed, it is said to be [[Unacceptable Influence]].